bacpop/bacpop-website/content/group/index.md

 **Andrea Sanchez Serrano** is a is a visiting PhD student.

-{{< figure src="/images/group/AndreaSanchezSerrano.JPG" >}}
+{{< figure src="/images/group/AndreaSanchezSerrano_crop.Jjpg" >}}

-In my thesis project, I am studying the molecular epidemiology of *Neisseria gonorrhoeae* in a region of eastern Spain with a particularly high prevalence, in collaboration with local hospit als.
+In my thesis project, I am studying the molecular epidemiology of *Neisseria gonorrhoeae* in a region of eastern Spain with a particularly high prevalence, in collaboration with local hospitals.
 During my visit, I will continue analyzing the pathogen's genomes to identify potential unknown mechanisms of antimicrobial resistance using GWAS.

 I previously completed a Biology degree and a Master's in Bioinformatics in Valencia, Spain.
 In my Master's thesis, I began working on molecular epidemiology with complete bacterial genomes, and I am eager to continue advancing in this field.